803: The Mole People

 Frampton Comes Alive! is a double live album by British rock guitarist Peter Frampton.
 Released in 1976, it topped the charts for 10 weeks, became the best-selling album of that year, and is one of the best-selling live albums of all time.

-“It also referred to the king of the dynasty, a king called Sharu or Charo.”
+“It also referred to a king of the dynasty, one called Sharu or Charo.”
 Cuchi-cuchi.

 This is a reference to the catch phrase of flamenco guitarist María del Rosario Pilar Martínez Molina Baeza de Rasten, who goes by the stage name of Charo.

 Sensurround was a gimmick, like Cinerama and Smell-o-Vision, designed to lure audiences into theaters.
 It was used to hype the 1975 film Earthquake by promising to use high-decibel sound to literally shake the audience; unfortunately, the effect bled over into neighboring theaters and disturbed their patrons, which discouraged any repeat performances.